Manrique Alonso Lallave: Early life

-Not much is known about Lallave's early life, he was born on February 14, 1839, in the small village of La Fuente de San Esteban, near the border of Portugal and Spain, at age 14, he entered a convent of the Dominican overseas missionaries.
+Not much is known about Lallave's early life.
+He was born on 14 February 1839 in the small village of La Fuente de San Esteban To Don Vicente Alonso of Aldeadavilla de la Ribera and Dona Francisca de la Llave of Cordoba.
+He was baptised on 20 February 1839 in said town by Andrés Peromato. at age 14, he entered a convent of the Dominican overseas missionaries.
 He finished his studies in Manila and served as a Roman Catholic pastor for 12 years in the Philippine Islands.

 Conversion to Protestantism

-He seems to have converted to Protestantism while in Pangasinan as the Spanish Dominican priest he received an English Bible from a British captain, and/or by Protestant treaties that someone had sent him from London, which caused a change causing his preachings to become "Protestant," then in 1867, Someone sent him Protestant treaties from Spain, which motivated him to be demoted and locked in a dungeon in a convent in Manila, He wrote about his conversion: “My somewhat extensive knowledge of religion has come to persuade me of the many and far-reaching mistakes of the Church of Rome, from which I have separated, freely and spontaneously, with no other purpose than to profess the truth, and using the anti-evangelical behavior of the Roman clergy in general and of the friars in particular” as a motive.
+He seems to have converted to Protestantism while in Pangasinan as the Spanish Dominican priest he received an English Bible from a British captain, and/or by Protestant treaties that someone had sent him from London, which caused a change causing his preachings to become Protestant.
+In 1867, someone sent him Protestant treaties from Spain, which caused him to be demoted and locked in a dungeon in a convent in Manila, He wrote about his conversion: “My somewhat extensive knowledge of religion has come to persuade me of the many and far-reaching mistakes of the Church of Rome, from which I have separated, freely and spontaneously, with no other purpose than to profess the truth, and using the anti-evangelical behavior of the Roman clergy in general and of the friars in particular” as a motive.